ixukw/lumaa-spring-2025-swe/README.md

 1. Setup the database by importing the schema in db.sql.
 One way to do this is to start `psql -d postgres -U user`, where user is your admin user, and run `\i db.sql`.
 This should create a database called `lumaa` with two tables `users` and `tasks`.

-Provide the following environment variables:
+Provide the following environment variables at `backend/.env`:

 `JWT_SECRET=`jwt token secret for generating tokens